MelikeBkr/EventOrganiser/README.md

 (In IntelliJ: Project Structure>Libraries>+>From Maven> Search for org.json and import it)
 * Run 'Main' (which is in EventOrganiser class)
 * output.txt will be generated in project root directory after the program is running.
+* junit-4.13 jar must be imported for unit tests.
+(In IntelliJ: Project Structure>Libraries>+>From Maven> Search for junit, select version 4.13 and import it)
+* right click "tests" directory and select "Run All Test Cases"